yrhemendra/PHP-Project/README.md

 - The project does not use any PHP frameworks or libraries.
 - JavaScript is not used in this project.
 - Form validation is done on the server-side using PHP.
-- This project is designed for learning purposes and may require additional security measures for production environments.